By: Chris ⎜ Last updated

 Comfort food

 The duck confit sandwich at Galopin is perhaps the single best thing to eat in Mathallen, and it's reasonably priced, the best value item in Mathallen.
 It's a baguette stuffed with a ridiculous amount of shredded duck, mustard, and rocket.
-Grab napkins before you sit down because this is not a clean meal.
-The bread is crispy, the meat is rich and salty, and the portion is big enough that most people struggle to finish it.
+Make sure you grab some napkins because this is not a clean meal.
+The bread is crispy, the meat is rich and savoury, and the portion is big enough for most people.

-The raclette sandwich is the other strong option: cured ham, pickles, onions, and melted cheese on a massive baguette.
-If you're splitting one item between two people, this is the one.
+The raclette sandwich is another strong option, containing cured ham, pickles, onions, and melted cheese on a massive baguette.
+If you're splitting one item between two people, go for both this and the duck sandwich.

-Galopin is also a proper cheese shop, worth browsing even if you eat elsewhere.
+Galopin is also a proper cheese shop, which is worth browsing even if you decide to eat elsewhere.
 More on that in the take-home section below.

 Barramon